humzak711/humzak711.github.io/analyzing_IranuKit.md

 In conclusion, IranuKit is a very modular kernel rootkit targetting x86_64 linux systems and has several different components which work together to achieve stealth and persistence.
 Given its modular nature and the fact that some components, like systemdInjector.so's hooks on SELinux, are placeholders, it suggests that IranuKit is still under development.

-If you enjoyed this then make sure to join the rootkit researchers discord server https://discord.gg/YBJGPkdK where we discuss and share insights in developing aswell as detecting and analyzing malware.
+If you enjoyed this then make sure to check out [Matheuz's github](https://github.com/MatheuZSecurity) to learn more about linux-based malware and join the rootkit researchers discord server [Rootkit Researchers](https://discord.gg/YBJGPkdK) where we discuss and share insights in developing aswell as detecting and analyzing malware.